Skip to content

 The free voice option runs on a lighter model.
 The OpenAI Voice Mode FAQ states that free users are capped at 2 hours of voice conversation per day, while Plus subscribers get near-unlimited access to the full multimodal model with no daily ceiling.

 Advanced Voice Mode is a step up.
 It supports natural interruptions mid-sentence, picks up emotional tone in your voice, and responds noticeably faster than the free version.
-In our testing, it felt closer to a real conversation than dictating to a voice assistant.
+It feels closer to a real conversation than dictating to a voice assistant.

 Plus subscribers also unlock voice with video input, which means ChatGPT can see what your phone or laptop camera points at and respond to what it sees in real time.
-We tested this by pointing a laptop camera at a broken VLOOKUP formula in a spreadsheet, and ChatGPT identified the exact error (a mismatched column reference) and provided the corrected formula in under 10 seconds, without any typed input or additional prompting on our part.
+Point a laptop camera at a broken VLOOKUP formula in a spreadsheet, and it can identify the exact error, such as a mismatched column reference, and offer the corrected formula almost immediately, without any typed input.

 Tom’s Guide notes that Advanced Voice Mode alone can justify Plus for users who spend time in voice-driven workflows.
 If you process emails verbally or think out loud, it’s a practical daily tool.